 I’m Maria (and Ria too!), a curious human and recovering people-pleaser.

-But an innate sense of curiosity and a few good connections kept me afloat, leading me to try things outside of my comfort zone – and slowly but surely other ways of being started to emerge.
+But an innate sense of curiosity and a few good connections kept me afloat – and slowly but surely other ways of being started to emerge.
 Through my studies in community work I learned the value of being different, and how diverse societies are richer in many ways.
 Training as a mindfulness teacher I discovered that it was actually a gift to be quiet and slow.
-And my experience as a consent practitioner is teaching me how to be there for others while also showing up for myself – now is not a choice between their needs or mine, now I understand healthy relationships have space for everyone.
+And my experience as a consent practitioner is teaching me how to be there for others without abandoning myself.

 I know this is a lifelong learning process, and I’m so here for it!

-If you’ve ever felt invisible, overwhelmed in social situations or like an outsider; if you have experienced trauma, loneliness or rejection – I want you to know that I see you.
+If you’ve ever felt invisible, overwhelmed in social situations or like an outsider – I want you to know that I see you.

 You belong.
-Every little child know they are valuable and made for connection, let me help you remember that.
+Every little child knows they are valuable and made for connection, let me help you remember that.